 In Microsoft operating systems, the HOSTS file is located in the following location:

 for example: Type the IP address of the remote host or local host followed by the domain or computer name you want to use to reach the device or application.
-Then Click on File, and select Save.
+Then click on File, and select Save.

-The Host File contains lines of text that are made of IP addresses followed by one or more host names or fully qualified domain names (FQDNs).
+The Host File contains lines of text that are made of IP addresses followed by one or more hostnames or fully qualified domain names (FQDNs).
 Each field is separated by white space (blanks or tabulation characters).